ESL Summer Institute Questions and Answers

 Q: When should ESL Summer students arrive for the ESL Summer Institute 2014?

 A: ESL Summer Students should arrive at WPI Campus on or around Friday, 11 July.

 Q: How can students travel from Logan International Airport to WPI Campus?

 Q: How much will a taxi from Logan International Airport to WPI campus cost?

 A: A taxi from Logan to WPI will cost more than $125 whereas a seat in a shared van costs about $45 one way.

 Q: Where will ESL students live during the 5-week ESL Sumer Institute?

-A: ESL students requiring housing will stay in WPI housing at 26 Trowbridge Road, next to the International House.
+A: ESL students requiring housing will stay in WPI housing at near to the International House.
 The exact address will be posted ASAP.